reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 ReportPortal supports customization of the default settings.

 Permission:
-Usesr with the Administrator role can edit project settings on the project "Settings" page in Management Board and in the Project space.
+Users with the Administrator role can edit project settings on the project "Settings" page in Management Board and in the Project space.
 Users with the PROJECT_MANAGER or LEAD roles can edit the settings on the project space only.

 ### Project settings